WinterAxis/ESV-MD-Bible/The_Bible_esv/22_Song_of_Solomon/Song_8.md

 O you who dwell in the gardens, with companions listening for your voice; let me hear it.

 ###### 14
-Make haste, my beloved, and be like a gazelle or a young stag on the mountains of spices. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Make haste, my beloved, and be like a gazelle or a young stag on the mountains of spices.

 ***